-Full-time Course
+Full-time Course (One Year)

-The course may be taken on a one year, full-time basis, in which case additional bridging studies may be required.
+The course content for the part-time and full-time programmes is identical.
+The course may be taken on a one-year, full-time basis.
 Attendance is required for a minimum of three terms after admission.
 Examination requirements are identical with those of the part-time course.